2013 Florida State Seminoles football team

 Twenty-six Seminoles from the national title team have gone on to play professional football with twenty-five players going on to play in the NFL, including four first round picks, and one player in the CFL.
 Nine players have been named consensus All-Americans.
-Since the National Championship, numerous players have gone on to win a Super Bowl including Bryan Stork, Tre' Jackson, Ronald Darby, Timmy Jernigan and Cameron Erving.
+Since the National Championship, numerous players have gone on to win a Super Bowl, including Bryan Stork, Tre' Jackson, Ronald Darby, Timmy Jernigan and Cameron Erving.
+The team set a then FBS record for points in a season with 723, previously held by the 2008 Oklahoma Sooners, led the country in scoring defense allowing only 12.1 points per game and set an FBS record winning by an average margin of 39.5 points per game, the highest ever in modern college football.
+The 2013 Florida State Seminoles are considered by many experts to be one of the greatest college football teams of all time, and with many arguing they were the most dominant BCS era champion.
+The team was the final BCS National Champion before the implementation of the College Football Playoffs in 2014.

-Previous season
+Before the season

-Florida State ended the 2012 season, ranked #8 with a 12–2 record (7–1 in ACC play); they finished the season as champions of the ACC and BCS Orange Bowl champions.
-They were led by head coach Jimbo Fisher in his third year of head coaching.
-Eleven players from the 2012 team were taken in the 2013 NFL Draft.
+Eleven players from the 2012 team were taken in the 2013 NFL draft.